Tax Fraud in the Construction Industry

 Employee Rights

-• Unemployment insurance
+- Unemployment insurance

-• Medical insurance
+- Medical insurance

-• Social security
+- Social security

-• Paid vacation and Family Medical Leave
+- Paid vacation and Family Medical Leave

-• Workers’ Compensation
+- Workers’ Compensation

 Health and Safety

 Every worker is entitled to a safe working environment and every employer should protect its most important asset – its employees.
 Construction consistently ranks as one of the top-most dangerous industries.
-According to the U.S. Dept. of Labor Occupational Safety and Health (OSHA), construction represented about 20% of worker fatalities – accounting for one in five worker deaths in 2019.
+According to the U.S. Department of Labor Occupational Safety and Health (OSHA), construction represented about 20% of worker fatalities – accounting for one in five worker deaths in 2019.

-Visit State of Hawaii Occupational Safety and Health, HIOSH for more information.
+Visit State of Hawai’i Occupational Safety and Health, HIOSH for more information.

 Licensed Contracting

 Licenses ensure that a business has the necessary training, qualifications, and experience to perform the kind of work or service it claims to do.
-In construction, a licensed contractor ensures that they have the necessary workers compensation and liability insurance to protect the owner from putting their property at risk if a worker is injured on site, or if property is damaged while under construction.
+In construction, a licensed contractor ensures they have the necessary workers compensation and liability insurance to protect the owner from putting their property at risk if a worker is injured on site, or if property is damaged while under construction.

 Most licensed contractors are qualified professionals who take pride in the quality of their work and craftsmanship.
 However, unlicensed contractors are usually hired to perform work that they are not qualified to perform, and oftentimes are the cheapest because they operate as part of the underground economy – receiving payment off the books and paying their workers under the table.